flekschas/jupyter-scatter/docs/get-started.md

 <div class="img get-started-simple"><div /></div>

-## Bind a Pandas DataFrame
+## Bind a DataFrame

-In most cases, however, it's more convenient to work with a `DataFrame` and reference the x/y columns via their names.
+In most cases, however, it's more convenient to work with a DataFrame and reference the x/y columns via their names.
+Jupyter Scatter supports Pandas, Polars, and any DataFrame implementing the [Arrow PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html)
+(e.g., DuckDB, cuDF).

 ```python
 import jscatter